woocommerce/woocommerce/plugins/woocommerce-admin/CONTRIBUTING.md

 After you've made your updates, you're ready to commit:

-1. Run a complete build via `npm run build`.
+1. Run a complete build via `pnpm run build`.
 2. Do a `composer install` to ensure PHP dependencies can run on the pre-commit hook.
 3. Create your commit.
 Write a descriptive, but short first line (e.g. "Reports: Reticulate the splines"), and add more details below.
 If your commit addresses a github issue, reference it by number here (e.g. "This commit fixes issue #123 by reticulating all the splines.")
 4. Push the branch up to your local fork, then create a PR via the GitHub web interface.